jenr24G/blog/voting-results-instructions.md

 ### Obtain and parse votes

-To obtain all MIP3 and MIP4 votes, we need to get all transactions corresponding to the MIP1 voting period (votes are just special transactions after all).
-It would be nice to be able to prefilter the transactions more and only fetch what is required, but since `memo` fields are *base58 encoded* and *any capitalization of the keyword is valid*, prefiltering will be complex and error-prune.
+To obtain all MIP3 and MIP4 votes, we need to get all transactions corresponding to the voting period (votes are just special transactions after all).
+It would be nice to be able to prefilter the transactions more and only fetch what is required, but since `memo` fields are *base58 encoded* and *any capitalization of the keyword is valid*, prefiltering will be complex and error-prone.

 <ol type="a">
   <li>